How Often Should I Buy New Clothes?(Avoid Doing THIS!)

 how often should I buy new clothes? sustainable brands

-Buying from brands that champion sustainable materials and production will fill you with happiness and pride – especially when you finally purchase the piece you’ve been eyeing up for so long.
+Buying from brands that champion seasonless production and sustainable materials will fill you with happiness and pride, especially when you finally purchase the piece you’ve been eyeing up for so long.
 Supporting the fashion industry through more responsible practices is an important part of collectively shifting to more sustainable norms!

 When you have a gap in your wardrobe, it may become hard to create outfits that fit your needs and also your style.
 In capsule wardrobes, versatility is key to sustainable style.
 With more options to mix-and-match, you can create cohesive outfits and find more fulfillment in your wardrobe.